-Foreseen in Article 5(3) of Regulation (EC) No 1466/97. - (1) Implement the budgetary strategy for the year 2012 and beyond as envisaged, thus bringing the high public debt ratio on a downward path, in line with the Council recommendations under the EDP.
-Ensure an adequate structural adjustment effort towards the medium-term objective thereafter.
+- (1) Implement the budgetary strategy for the year 2012 and beyond as envisaged.
 Complete the implementation of the budgetary rule at the Länder level and further strengthen the corresponding monitoring and sanctioning mechanism.
-Maintain a growth-friendly consolidation course, in particular by safeguarding adequate expenditure on education and by further enhancing the efficiency of public spending on health-care and long-term care. - (2) Address the structural weaknesses in the financial sector, in particular by restructuring Landesbanken which are in need of an adequately funded viable business model. - (3) Enhance participation in the labour market by improving equitable access to education and training systems and by taking further steps to reduce the high tax wedge in a budgetary neutral way and improve work incentives for persons with low income perspectives.
-Increase the number of fulltime childcare facilities and all-day schools.
-Closely monitor the effects of recent reform measures to reduce tax disincentives for second earners and take further measures in case disincentives remain.
-11391/11 NC/kst 12 (4) Remove unjustified restrictions on certain professional services and on certain crafts.
-To improve competition in network industries, strengthen the supervisory role of the Federal Network Agency in the rail sector; and, in the context of the announced national Energy Concept, focus on improving the long-term cost-effectiveness of the Renewable Energy Act, ensuring the effective independence of energy production and transmission, and improving cross-border interconnections.
-Done at Brussels, For the Council The President
+Maintain a growth-friendly consolidation course, in particular by safeguarding adequate expenditure on education and by further enhancing the efficiency of public spending on health-care and long-term care. - (2) Address the structural weaknesses in the financial sector, in particular by restructuring Landesbanken in need of an adequately funded viable business model. - (3) Enhance participation in the labour market by improving equitable access to education and training systems and by reducing the high tax wedge for the low-paid in a budgetary neutral way.
+Increase the number of fulltime childcare facilities and all-day schools, and remove tax disincentives for second income earners to work.